rkuang9/FLARE/README.md

-# OrionNN
+# FLARE
-A neural network library in active development written in C++ and based on Eigen Tensor with an interface similar to TensorFlow.
+#### Fast Learning Algorithms Ran Eagerly

-I started this project to learn more about artificial intelligence and because there aren't many open-source fully featured and easy to understand neural network libraries.
+A neural network library in active development, written in C++, built on Eigen Tensor, and designed with an interface similar to TensorFlow.
+The initial goal is to learn and  implement common neural network architectures found in computer vision and natural language processing.

-Contribution is more than welcome, please email rkuang25@gmail.com.
+Contribute and learn AI together.

 # Features
 - Layers